Skip to Main Navigation

 Political Context

-Internationally, Angola is continuing to be assertive and demonstrating a steadfast commitment to peace and stability in Africa, particularly in the Democratic Republic of Congo where it has led regional efforts to end the instability that threatens the entire Great Lakes Region.
+Internationally, Angola is continuing to be assertive and demonstrating commitment to stability in Africa, particularly in the Democratic Republic of Congo, where it has led regional efforts to end conflict that threatens the entire Great Lakes Region.

 In Depth